affiahmedkhan/ny-times-frontend/README.md

 npm install

-# when install is done run the app
+# when installation is done, run the app

 npm run dev
 ```